 CELL employs education experts with in-depth knowledge and experience in strategies for school transformation.
 The staff focuses on improving schools, engaging communities, and leveraging resources for progress in academic achievement throughout Indiana.

-Janet Boyle serves as assistant director of CELL.
+Janet Boyle serves as executive director of CELL.
 She graduated magna cum laude from Indiana State University with a bachelor’s degree in English education and a minor in special education.
 While teaching English at Concord Jr. High School in Elkhart, IN, Janet earned her master’s degree in secondary school administration from Indiana State.
 She completed her Ph.D. at Indiana State with a major in secondary curriculum & instruction and cognates of gifted education, administration, and English education.
 Janet then taught at the university level for 13 years as an associate professor of education at Manchester College, University of WI–Stevens Point, and IUPUI.
 Janet returned to public school education in several administrative roles, including curriculum director at Center Grove and Wayne Township schools, assistant principal of Ben Davis High School, and assistant superintendent of curriculum at Center Grove.
-At CELL, Janet oversees the Early College Network, initiatives involving dual credit, CELL’s Indiana Education Transformation Conference, and “other duties as assigned.”
+At CELL, Janet has overseen the Early College Network, initiatives involving dual credit, and CELL’s Indiana Education Transformation Conference.

 Dan Clark, Consultant